artsy/positron/doc/editorial-features.md

 **A custom layout is enabled via three steps:**

-- Add a new object to the `customEditorialArticles` [master list](https://github.com/artsy/force/blob/master/src/desktop/apps/article/editorial_features.ts), indicating the `article._id` and `name`.
+- Add a new object to the [`customEditorialArticles` list](https://github.com/artsy/force/blob/master/src/desktop/apps/article/editorial_features.ts), indicating the `article._id` and `name`.
 Names are usually a shorthand for the content, and used because they are descriptive (unlike an `_id`), and will not change over time like a title or slug has potential to do.

 ```javascript
     {